humeraaa/threeJsLive/README.md

 For running it on a server, install VSCode, Install the Live Server Extension(https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 Tutorial for installing it: https://www.youtube.com/watch?v=y4qqQeUDCBQ For Starting the Live Server, Alt + L + O
+# For Running it via NodeMon
+nodemon index.js